pabitra-senpai/audio-capture-pro/README.md

 ## Contributing

-Contributions are very welcome — bug fixes, new features, docs, and translations all help.
+Contributions are welcome — bug fixes, features, docs, and translations all help.

-1. Fork the repo and create your branch from `main`.
+1. Fork the repo and branch from `main`.
-2. Run `npm install` and `npm run dev` to get set up.
+2. `npm install`, then `npm run dev` to get set up.
-3. Make your change.
-Run `npm run typecheck` before opening a PR — the build must be type-clean.
-4. Keep PRs focused; unrelated formatting-only changes make review harder.
+3. Before opening a PR: run `npm run typecheck` (must pass), run `npm run build` (must succeed), and manually test the flow you touched by loading the unpacked extension.
+4. Make sure `git status` is clean of stray build artifacts (no `*.js` next to `*.ts` files, no `dist/`/`release/`).
-5. Open a pull request describing **what** changed and **why**.
+5. Open a PR describing **what** changed and **why**, linking any related issue.

-See [`CONTRIBUTING.md`](CONTRIBUTING.md) for full guidelines, and [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md) for community expectations.
+6. For larger features, open an issue first to discuss direction before writing a big PR.

+Use conventional, short commit messages where possible, e.g. `fix: ...`, `feat: ...`, `docs: ...`, `chore: ...`.

-There's no automated test suite yet — adding one (e.g. Vitest for `utils/`/`storage/` and Playwright for extension smoke tests) is a great first contribution.
-See the [Roadmap](#roadmap).
+There's no automated test suite or linter configured yet — matching the existing code style is enough for now; setting up Vitest/ESLint is itself a welcome contribution (see Roadmap).

 ## Roadmap

-Rough, unordered list of ideas — not commitments.
+Rough, unordered ideas — not commitments.
 Open an issue to discuss before starting large ones:

 - [ ] Automated test suite (unit + extension smoke tests)
 - [ ] ESLint/Prettier setup with a CI check on pull requests